Guide to the Apple iPad SIM card

 The Mini 2 is a nice upgrade over the original as it uses the same Retina Display as the larger iPad models, with a hefty 2048 x 1536 resolution and sharp 323 ppi pixel density.

 The iPad Air is the fifth full sized iPad, and so-called because (as with the Macbook Air ultrabook) it's thinner and lighter than ever before.

 Both of these new iPads use a nano SIM like the original iPad Mini, so if you already own one of them you don't need to do anything different to get the new ones online.
 Otherwise, you'll need to speak to your network about switching to a nano SIM or ensure you purchase a nano SIM when signing up to a new mobile broadband deal.

 Still not sure whether you need a micro or nano SIM for your iPad?

-Here's a handy table courtesy of Apple which shows exactly which SIM card is supported by each model of the iPad, from the earliest to the very latest edition:
+Here's a handy table which shows exactly which SIM card is supported by each model of the iPad, from the earliest to the very latest edition:

-So where are the iPad SIM card deals then?
+So where are the iPad SIM deals, then?

-As with all of our mobile broadband deals listed through the Broadband Genie website, using the comparison table above is a great way of getting an overview of what's available, and the core points to consider when trying to make an informed decision on what deal to go for.
-Not only can you compare prices to find the cheapest, but you narrow your search by various aspects of your required 3G broadband service.
-In addition to this you can read current iPad consumer reviews' and find out about their 3G internet experience.
+As with all of our mobile broadband deals, using the comparison table above is a great way of getting an overview of what's available, and the core points to consider when trying to make an informed decision on what deal to go for.
+Not only can you compare prices to find the cheapest, but you narrow your search by various aspects of your required broadband service.
+In addition to this you can read current iPad consumer reviews' and find out about their experience.